rs301378/WebScraper-for-text-review/README.md

 ### Step1.
 To run this on local machine, un-comment the line number 87 or 85 and commentline number 86 or 83 in `flask_app.py` file.
 Then click on `run` button.
 ### Step2.
-Copy the link for e.g. `http://127.0.0.1:8001/` and past it on your broweser and hit enter.
+Copy the link for e.g. `http://127.0.0.1:8001/` and past it on your browser and hit enter.
 ## Deployement on Pivotal
 ### Step1.
-Maintain necessary files like `requirements.txt, Procfile, runtime.txt, manifest,yml` . **Givent in the projrct directory check there.**
+Maintain necessary files like `requirements.txt, Procfile, runtime.txt, manifest.yml`. **Givent in the project directory check there.**
 ### Step2.
 This step would be to follow the instructions given on [Pivotal Documnetation](https://docs.pivotal.io/platform/application-service/2-8/devguide/deploy-apps/rolling-deploy.html "Pivotal Documnetation") to deploy a web app.
 ## Directory Tree